vanshika04-pixel/vanshika04-pixel/README.md

 - 👋 Hi, I’m @vanshika04-pixel
-- 👀 I’m interested in Frontend Web development.
+- 👀 I’m interested in Frontend Web development and data science
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...